georgekosmidis/blog.georgekosmidis.net/workables/articles/100650-agentic-frameworks/content.md

 In November 2024, Microsoft announced a significant milestone: the integration of AutoGen’s multi-agent runtime with Semantic Kernel.
 This effort aims to offer developers a unified framework for experimenting with advanced agentic patterns and transitioning smoothly to production-ready environments.
 The integration is expected to complete by early 2025, bringing changes to the AutoGen API.
 Additionally, Microsoft introduced AG2, a branch of AutoGen maintained by its original creators, which will preserve existing features and remain unaffected by the forthcoming changes.

-### Versions Overview
+### AutoGen Version Overview (as of 2025-01-02)

 - **AutoGen v0.2:** The current version.
-- **AutoGen v0.3:** This branch will be rebranded as [AG2](https://ag2.ai/), continuing as an independent project.
+- **AutoGen v0.3:** This is a branch of v0.2 and it has been rebranded as [AG2](https://ag2.ai/).
+It will continue as an independent project supporting current features.
-- **AutoGen v0.4:** Currently in [preview](https://microsoft.github.io/autogen), this represents the future of AutoGen, aligned with Semantic Kernel.
+- **AutoGen v0.4:** This is the continuation of v0.2 that is currently being worked in alignment with Semantic Kernel.
+It is in [preview](https://microsoft.github.io/autogen) and represents the future of AutoGen.
+This alignment marks a transformative step in unifying the agentic AI ecosystem, significantly enhancing its utility for developers and enterprises.

 Until the integration is finalized, developers are advised to:
 - Use **Semantic Kernel** for production environments.
-- Leverage **AutoGen** for experimentation.
+- Use **AutoGen** for experimentation.
-- Consider the **AG2** path to avoid the migration overhead from AutoGen v0.2 to v0.4.
+- Consider the **AG2** path to avoid the migration overhead from AutoGen v0.2 to v0.4, loosing though the alignment with Semantic Kernel along with all new features.

-### Why This Matters

-- **Seamless Transition:** Developers can prototype ideas using AutoGen’s flexible architecture and scale them efficiently with Semantic Kernel.
-- **Consistency Across Frameworks:** Unified APIs and tools simplify development, reducing learning curves and speeding up workflows.
-- **Expanded Possibilities:** From automating business operations to creating interactive gaming agents, the integration unlocks a wide range of applications.

-This alignment marks a transformative step in unifying the agentic AI ecosystem, significantly enhancing its utility for developers and enterprises.
-Below is an example showcasing the combined capabilities of Semantic Kernel and AutoGen.

 ## Beyond Semantic Kernel and AutoGen